Rejoice-Okafor/AWS-Identity-and-Access-Mangement-Project/Enabling MFA for users.md

 3. As well as what they are eg; fingerprints and face ID

 ## Enabling MFA on AWS using the Identity and Access Management centre

+To do this, you would need a virtual MFA App that can generate OTP(mostly 6-digits).
+These Virtual authenticator apps support multiple tokens on a single device and use the time-based one-time password (TOTP) algorithm.
+Some of AWS supported apps includes: Twilio Authy Authenticator, Duo Mobile,